Shannara: The Heritage of Shannara

 The next four books consist of The Scions of Shannara, The Druid of Shannara, The Elf Queen of Shannara and The Talismans of Shannara.
 These books are known as The Heritage of Shannara, are set 300 years after The Original Shannara Trilogy.

 The Voyage of the Jerle Shannara

 The Voyage of the Jerle Shannara trilogy consists of the books Ilse Witch, Antrax, and Morgawr.
 It is set 130 years after the Heritage of Shannara.

 High Druid of Shannara

 The High Druid of Shannara trilogy includes the novels Jarka Ruus, Tanequil, and Straken.
+It is set 20 years after the Voyage of the Jerle Shannara.

 The Dark Legacy of Shannara

 This trilogy is set 100 to 120 years after the events in Straken, consists of Wards of Faerie, published August 21, 2012, Bloodfire Quest, published March 12, 2013, and Witch Wraith, published July 17, 2013.

 The Defenders of Shannara

 Set 100 years after the events in The Dark Legacy of Shannara trilogy.
 The three novels are loosely connected, stand-alone novels, described as the setup for the conclusion of the entire Shannara saga.
 The trilogy consists of The High Druid's Blade (published July 15, 2014), The Darkling Child (published June 9, 2015), and The Sorcerer's Daughter (published May 24, 2016).